potassco/telingo/README.md

 telingo examples/example1.lp
 ```

-To use `telingo` directly from source run `python -m telingo` from the
+To use *telingo* directly from source run `python -m telingo` from the
 project's root directory.

 # Installation

-Either run `telingo` directly from source or install it by the usual means
+Either run *telingo* directly from source or install it by the usual means
 provided by Python.
 We also provide anaconda packages for easy installation of
 all dependencies:

 - <https://anaconda.org/potassco/telingo>

 ## Warning

-Currently `telingo` only works with the upcoming 5.3 version of `clingo`.
+Currently *telingo* only works with the upcoming 5.3 version of *clingo*.
 So
-for now the work-in-progress (wip) branch of `clingo` has to be used.
+for now the work-in-progress (wip) branch of *clingo* has to be used.
 If
 installing with anaconda, make sure to install the development packages of
-clingo.
+*clingo*.

 # Input